 Either process will take a minimum of six weeks through your local council.
 Plus, you’ll have to factor in delays caused by the Christmas and New Year break.

 Pros of renovating in spring

 It’s the optimum time for outdoor renovations, especially after the clocks go forward in March and the days start getting longer.

 Cons of renovating in spring

 Often the most popular time.
 Don’t decide on a spring renovation project in February.
-The best tradespeople will already be booked up, so you’ll really need to plan ahead.
+The best tradespeople may likely be booked up, so you’ll really need to plan ahead.

 Warmer months are a good opportunity to have your boiler and get your central heating upgraded.
 You might also like to schedule projects which involve timber work.

 Timber needs to be kept as dry as possible so it doesn’t expand and warp.
 This includes repairing or replacing the roof.